Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Taneen Rudyk

-Taneen is a fourth-term Vegreville Town Councillor, with a BA in Political Science and a background working in government, non-profits, and the private sector.
+Taneen Rudyk is a fourth-term Vegreville Town Councillor, with a BA in Political Science and a background working in government, non-profits, and the private sector.
 As Past-President of the Federation of Canadian Municipalities, elected to the board since 2017, Taneen understands the importance of effective advocacy and the impact of unifying voices in the local government sector.
-A tireless volunteer and community champion, is dedicated to improving governance capacity, resolving conflict creatively, and representing her clients and constituents with integrity.
+A tireless volunteer and community champion, she is dedicated to improving governance capacity, resolving conflict creatively, and representing her clients and constituents with integrity.

 Ukrainian Bilingual Education